Hnshlr/aws-assignment/README.md

 4. Execute the environment_setup() function.
 5. Verify that the AWS environment is fully setup using the view_all() function.
 6. Execute the solution_execution() function to run the solution, and view the results.

+## Results

+### Validity of the Matrix Product

+In order to verify the results, the master EC2 instance responsible for the final gathering of all the block results and reconstruction of the result matrix, saves the result in a .csv file and saves it in an allocated place on the previously created S3 bucket.
+To allow comparison of the result with the one numpy computes on a single node, a save of the initial matrix in a .csv file is also done prior to splitting the matrix in blocks and sending tasks to the jobs SQS queue.